 #3.
 Performance Test Plan & Design

 Depending on the information collected in the preceding stages, test planning and designing are conducted.

 Test Planning involves information on how the performance test is going to take place – test environment the application, workload, hardware, etc.

 Test designing is mainly about the type of test to be conducted, metrics to be measured, Metadata, scripts, number of users and the execution plan.

 During this activity, a Performance Test Plan is created.
-This serves as an agreement before moving ahead and also as a road map for the entire activity.
-Once created this document is shared to the client to establish transparency on the type of the application, test objectives, prerequisites, deliverable, entry and exit criteria, acceptance criteria etc.
+This serves as an agreement before moving ahead and also as a roadmap for the entire activity.
+Once created this document is shared with the client to establish transparency on the type of the application, test objectives, prerequisites, deliverable, entry and exit criteria, acceptance criteria etc.